carbidopa / levodopa / entacapone

 Stalevo is a combination medication that treats Parkinson's disease (PD) in adults.
-It has carbidopa (a dopa decarboxylase inhibitor), levodopa (a dopamine replacement), and entacapone (a COMT inhibitor).
-The addition of entacapone helps the effects of the medication last longer.
-This helps lessen "off" time (when movement symptoms come back as the medication wears off).
+It contains carbidopa and levodopa, which help raise dopamine levels in the brain to improve PD symptoms.
+It also has entacapone, which works as a COMT inhibitor to help the effects last longer.
+Stalevo helps lessen "off" time (when movement symptoms come back as the medication wears off).
 Side effects include involuntary movements, nausea, and diarrhea.
-Stalevo is available as a brand name and generic.

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.